Al Qaeda unit claims mortar attack that disrupted north Mali poll

 “Everyone knows that the winner in this election is only a pawn in the hands of France and the countries of the Cross.”

-Vote counting was underway on Monday, the day after a presidential election in which President Ibrahim Boubacar Keita is seeking a second term despite worsening insecurity since he took power five years ago.
+Vote counting was under way on Monday, the day after a presidential election in which President Ibrahim Boubacar Keita is seeking a second term despite worsening insecurity since he took power five years ago.

 The election mostly took place peacefully across the largely desert nation, but there were pockets where insecurity was so bad that no voting could take place at all.
 The Ministry of Territory said overnight that 644 polling stations out of about 23,000 had been unable to function.

-Note: (This story has been corrected to clarify in paragraph 3 that attack took place during, not before, election)